VUSN Academic Policies/Regulations

 ATTENDANCE AND ABSENCE POLICY

 Accommodation for observance of a religious holiday will be allowed but should be requested prior to the holiday.
 Students will be given the appropriate accommodation to complete the work missed within a reasonable time after their absence.
-Students are responsible for the academic consequences of absences from class, laboratory, or clinical.
+Students are responsible for the academic consequences of absences from class, laboratory, simulation, or clinical.

 A student whose lack of attendance has led to academic jeopardy is subject to the academic policies of VUSN.
 For tuition refund purposes, the last day of attendance is determined by review of the Brightspace Learning Management System for active participation and/or participation in a face-to-face class.